 A Quick Guide to Monumetric…

-- Monu accepts publishers with over 10,000 PV but needs most web traffic from the US, UK, Canada, Australia, and other top-tier nations.
+- Monu accepts publishers with over 10,000 PV but requires most web traffic to come from the US, UK, Canada, Australia, and other top-tier nations.
 Mostly accepts English-language content-based websites.

-- Propel program has some peculiar requirements, including only accepting WordPress or Blogger sites, a 300PX sidebar, six minimum ad slots, approval by major ad tech, and a $99 setup fee.
+- The Propel program has some peculiar requirements, including only accepting WordPress or Blogger sites, a 300px sidebar, six minimum ad slots, approval by major ad tech, and a $99 setup fee.

-- This platform isn’t the best option if you’re a control freak because you must talk to your rep before making changes.
+- This platform isn’t ideal for control freaks, as you need to consult your rep before making any changes.

 Probably not the best option for small publishers looking for CPM ad networks.
 FatChilli is a programmatic ad platform and a certified Google Ad 360 partner.

 This ad network, however, offers content creators the opportunity to fetch ads from GAM 360, even if they are small publishers.
-Google Ad Manager 360 is intended for large publishers and is unreachable for small and medium sites.
+Google Ad Manager 360 is intended for large publishers and is not accessible to small and medium sites.

 Technically, FatChilli provides a full range of programmatic advertising features, such as header bidding, price floors, revenue waterfalls, and custom ad types.